oopsmyops/terraform-aws-k3s/README.md

 # Terraform AWS K3s

 This repository provides Terraform configurations to deploy and manage a K3s cluster on AWS.
-It uses Terraform modules to provision infrastructure components such as EC2 instances, VPCs, security groups, and NAT gateways.
+It leverages Terraform modules to provision infrastructure components such as EC2 instances, VPCs, security groups, and NAT gateways.

 ## Folder Structure